simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 27-Feb 29 2024
+Solar Radiation Storm Forecast for Feb 28-Mar 01 2024

-              Feb 27  Feb 28  Feb 29
+              Feb 28  Feb 29  Mar 01
 S1 or greater   10%     10%     10%

-Rationale: There is a slight chance for S1 (Minor) conditions over 27-29 Feb.
+Rationale: A slight chance for an S1 (Minor) solar radiation storm will persist through 01 Mar primarily due to the potential and location of AR 3590.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Feb 27-Feb 29 2024
+Radio Blackout Forecast for Feb 28-Mar 01 2024

-              Feb 27        Feb 28        Feb 29
+              Feb 28        Feb 29        Mar 01
 R1-R2           50%           50%           50%
 R3 or greater   10%           10%           10%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a chance for R3 or greater events, over 27-29 Feb.
+Rationale: A chance for R1-2 (Minor-Moderate) M-class flares, and a slight chance for R3 (Strong) X-class flares, will persist through 01 Mar primarily due to the current potential and past flare history of AR 3590.

 ```